 Traveling is a great way to open your mind and have fun.
 Still, wherever I go, I am always thinking about the carbon footprint I am leaving behind and how I can achieve carbon neutrality, which you can learn more about over at the Cool Effect website.
 Things like jumping on a plane or staying in a hotel can add gallons of carbon to the atmosphere and disposable items to landfill.
+And many people don’t realise how damaging this really is until we will slowly start to see the results of our actions happening in the atmosphere around us, starting right now.
+That is why the world’s first climate action platform and many others like it are desperately trying to change attitudes towards this very real and ever growing problem.
 So here are some of the ways I try to implement to be more mindful when I travel and minimize the impact on the planet.

 Planes add a lot of carbon and chemicals into the atmosphere.
 Like, a lot, a lot.
 Traveling by land can take longer and be a less enjoyable experience, but it is significantly less impactful to the earth.
 Take trains and buses or even rent a car where you can in lieu of flying.
 For short flights, I often find that a bus or train journey is more efficient and sometimes faster, after you factor in arriving at the airport and going through security and immigration.
 And it has to be said that traveling by train is one of the nicest ways to see the country fly by, although not always budget-friendly.
 If you need to fly, focus on reducing your hours by flying direct and avoid taking multiple layovers.